briankoksal/C/note05.md

 			n++;
 		return n;
 	}

-Since s is a pointer, incrementing it is perfectly legal; s++ has no effect on the character string in the function that called strlen, but merely increments strlen's private copy of the pointer.
+Since s is a pointer, incrementing it is perfectly legal; s++ has no effect on the character string in the function that called `strlen`, but merely increments strlen's private copy of the pointer.
 That means that calls like

 	strlen("hello, world");	/* string constant */
 	strlen(array); 			/* char array[100]; */
 	strlen(ptr); 			/* char *ptr; */

 all work.

 As formal parameters in a function definition,